The last two times I bought new cars, I did so without speaking to a salesman.

 Then I had a change of heart and let the broker handle the trade-in.
 Why?
 Because I was willing to lose some value if I could gain some free time.

 Do this math for yourself.
-If you’re willing to put in the hours, sell your trade-in and pocket the cash.
-If it’s too much hassle, or if you live in a small town where your customer base may be limited, consider doing what I did.
+If you’re willing to put in the hours, then sell your trade-in and pocket the cash.
+(Don’t forget you may need to deal with sales taxes and registration changes.)
+If it’s too much hassle, or if you live in a town where your customer base may be limited, consider doing what I did.